CONSTITUTION

 - President — The President shall be elected to be the chief executive officer of the Society; to assemble the Society’s speakers calendar; to host and organize speakers events; to plan other special events; to call and preside over all Society meetings and meetings of the Executive Board; to supervise all other Society officers and oversee all Society events; to serve as the liaison to the law school administration, the national Federalist Society, and any other outside organizations.

-- Vice President — The Vice President shall be elected to assist the President and preside in the case of the President’s absence or disability; to gather and organize advice from Executive Board members to be presented to their successors; and to oversee participation in the Federalist Society’s National Lawyers Convention and Student Symposium.
+- Vice President — The Vice President shall be elected to assist the President and preside in the case of the President’s absence or disability; to gather and organize advice from Executive Board members to be presented to their successors; to oversee participation in the Federalist Society’s National Lawyers Convention and Student Symposium; to oversee the composition and distribution of the biannual Society newsletter; and to organize the year-end Society banquet.

-- Vice President for Membership — The Vice President for Membership shall be elected to direct the recruitment of students and integration of new Members; to select and organize the activities of the 1L Section Representatives; to manage the Society’s recruitment efforts with regard to admitted students; and to maintain the Society’s membership list.
+- Vice President for Membership — The Vice President for Membership shall be elected to direct the recruitment of students and integration of new Members; to select and organize the activities of the 1L Section Representatives; to manage the Society’s recruitment efforts with regard to admitted students; to organize the mentor-mentee program; and to maintain the Society’s membership list.

-- Vice President for Social Affairs — The Vice President for Social Affairs shall be elected to plan and supervise the Society’s social events; to organize events designed to encourage retention of second-year and third-year Members; and to direct the Society’s community service activities.
+- Vice President for Social Affairs — The Vice President for Social Affairs shall be elected to plan and supervise the Society’s social events; to organize events designed to encourage retention of second- and third-year Members; to direct the Society’s community service activities; and to assist the Vice-President with the organization of the year-end Society banquet.

 - Vice President for Communications — The Vice President for Communications shall be elected to notify the Society’s members, the law school community, and the public of upcoming events and meetings; to organize media coverage of Society events; and to manage the Society’s website and social media accounts.